Effective Rankine-Hugoniot conditions for shock waves in periodic media: Effective Rankine-Hugoniot conditions

 The Rankine-Hugoniot conditions not only provide the speed of propagation of shocks but also the proper way to connect left and right states of a shock.
 Without loss of generality we consider just right-going shocks, which correspond to the positive speed $s_{\text{eff}}$ in \eqref{speed_of_shock}.
 From \eqref{effective_RH_conditions}, we get

 This expression provides the connection between the left and right state for a right-going shock.
 We perform experiments on different layered media with coefficients given by \eqref{layered_medium}.
-In these experiments the nonlinear constitutive relation $\sigmabar(\epsilon)$ is given by \eqref{nonlinearity_exponential} with $K=\Kbar$, and the initial condition is given by \eqref{right-going_shock} with $\sigma_l=1$, $\sigma_r=0$ and $u_r=0$.
+In these experiments the nonlinear constitutive relation $\sigmabar(\epsilon)$ is given by \eqref{nonlinearity_exponential} with $K=\Kbar$, and the initial condition is

+where $x_s$ defines the position of the shock, $u_l$ is given by \eqref{right-going_shock}, $\sigma_l=1$, $\sigma_r=0$ and $u_r=0$.
 For all the experiments, we solve the original variable coefficient system \eqref{p-system} and the leading order homogenized system \eqref{homogenized_leading_order_in_conservation_form}.
 We consider two stress relations:

 with $\alpha, \beta, \gamma\in\mathbb{R}$.
 Both are smooth, one-to-one functions; the first has been used before in \cite{leveque2003} while the second is important in nonlinear optics \cite{boyd2003nonlinear}.
 We take $\alpha=0.1, \beta=0$ and $\gamma=5$.